grew-nlp/grew_doc/content/flat.md

 There are two basic ways to represent *flat* structures:

 1. a single-headed structure: for instance the graph `SH6` below on the left for a 6 words flat structure
-1. a chained stucture: for instance the graph `C6` below on the right for the same 6 words flat structure
+1. a chained structure: for instance the graph `C6` below on the right for the same 6 words flat structure

 | SH6 |  C6 |
 |:---:|:---:|